skypienzr98/IoTproject/README.md

 ### System Architecture

 Below are the general overview of the system architecture for our IoT waste management system.
 For this project we will be using **ESP 8266** as our microcontroller device and it will be connected to **HC-SR04** ultrasonic sensor to obtain the capacity level of rubbish bins.
-The device will communicate using **MQTT** data protocol transmission and it will send the data to **Mosquitto** broker as the main MQTT broker then to **Heroku** Cloud platform and finally update the data on our simple dashboard app which we will be build using **Figma**.
+The device will communicate using **HTTP** data protocol transmission and it will send the data to a **REST-API** implemented in **Flask** before later on hosted by **Heroku** Cloud platform and finally display the data on our simple dashboard app which we will be build using **Figma**.

 <img src="Images/system_arc.png">